oceallaigh-p/domestic_bid/README.md

 attendant bid packet.
 It then ranks the lines according to total pay (from greatest to least).

-It uses pandas to read in data from Excel and uses pdfkit to produce a PDF document with the suggested bid line order.
+It uses pandas to read in data from Excel.
+It then creates a class for each line in the bid packet and calculates the total pay for each line.
+The line objects are then sorted by total pay (from greatest to least) and converted back into a pandas DataFrame.
+The sorted DataFrame is formatted and saved as an HTML file which is then converted into a PDF document using pdfkit.

 ### Program Classes
 ```